2 Kilted Days in Killarney

 Prior to traveling to Ireland, I was heavily encouraged to tour the Ring of Kerry by my best friend’s mother, who fondly remembers taking the same journey in her early 20’s.
 She described the pristine natural beauty of the route and attested that this was one of her favorite travel memories from Ireland.
 With all of this praise in mind, you can imagine my disappointment when our experience of the scenic drive turned out to be quite lackluster.

-Such was the case with the day of our Ring of Kerry tour, which saw heavy rain the entire day that literally dampened our experience.
+Such was the case on the day of our Ring of Kerry tour, which saw heavy rain the entire day that literally dampened our experience.
 We were pretty discouraged to leave the coach during stops on the tour, since the cold rain didn’t allow us to see much anyways.
 While we were driving from one stop to the next we could hardly see out the fogged windows, and at views like the supposed “stunning lookout” from the Scarriff Inn, we couldn’t see anything.
-Coupled with the fact that you’re sitting on a bus for the vast majority of the day, this type of activity ends up feeling like quite a waste when you can’t see the view you came for anyways.
+Coupled with the fact that you’re sitting on a bus for the vast majority of the day, this type of activity ends up feeling like quite a waste of time when you can’t see the view you came for anyways.
 To increase your chances of touring on a warm, dry day, I’d recommend visiting the Irish countryside in the spring or early summer months.

 Aside from that disappointment, I found Ireland overall to be quite modest — in that no aspect of it truly blew me away.
 The Ring of Kerry geography was nice, but not the groundbreaking once-in-a-lifetime experience I’d recommend you HAVE to see.
 The cuisine was generally quite simple and bland, and the relaxed pace of life meant there wasn’t a whole lot to do.
-Even the historic places we toured were quite unassuming, with the Kerry Bog Village and Innisfallen Island taking us no more than twenty minutes to look through.
+Even the historic places we toured were quite unassuming, with the Kerry Bog Village and Innisfallen Island taking us no more than twenty minutes to wander through.

-The best part of Irish culture was without a doubt the kind hospitality that all their citizens seem to embody.
-From shopkeepers to an elderly couple on the train to the man who drove us back into town, the people of Ireland were so friendly, giving us a warm Irish welcome every time we struck up a conversation.
-I’ve never had such pleasant interactions in a foreign country, and these unexpected encounters are what I look back on the most fondly.
+The best part of Irish culture was without a doubt the kind hospitality that all their citizens seem to exude.
+From shopkeepers to an elderly couple on the train to the man who drove us back into town, the people of Ireland were so incredibly friendly, giving us a warm Irish welcome every time we struck up a conversation.
+I’ve never had such consistently pleasant interactions in a foreign country, and these unexpected encounters are what I look back on the most fondly.

-All of this isn’t to say that you shouldn’t visit Ireland, but that you should be prepared for a more modest country that doesn’t offer the same “wow” factor as other destinations in Europe.
+All of this isn’t to say that you shouldn’t visit Ireland, but that you should be prepared for a more modest country that doesn’t offer the same “WOW” factor as other destinations in Europe.
 While Ireland may not be best suited for the top of your travel bucket list, it is a charming country worth visiting at some point, especially if you’re conveniently coming over from England.